Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 I cleaned up some stuff in game-setup which fixed the issue with decks not being random.
 I also fixed the problem of seemingly random cards (deck was unintentionally being partially iterated through) being used in the game.

 ### 2024-01-15 - Brief description
 I added forking for the server to take multiple clients and also made it so clients can choose to play with other clients or against the server.
-Added / implemented all of the modified functions and print changes needed for 1v1.
+Added / implemented all of the modified functions and print changes needed for 1v1, including different game exit stuff from player vs server (since there's no saving with 1v1).